StephenHull/fndds-old/README.md

 # FNDDS
-Utility to create a database for the FNDDS data from USDA
+A utility to create and populate a database with the FNDDS data from USDA.